How to Start a Supplement Company- Quick 10-step Guide

 - Your logo and label should reflect your brand and emphasize on your product’s unique features over your competitors’.

-- Be innovative while designing your logo with characters, name, shapes and It should be simple yet visually distinctive (take examples of Apple or McDonald’s).
+- Be innovative while designing your logo with characters, name, shapes and It should be simple yet visually distinctive.
+Examples include Twinlab, Ghost Lifestyle & Vital Proteins.

 - Color matters!
 Marketing researchers confirm that 62-90% of customers base their first impression on the color of the packaging or label.
 For instance, blue is accepted as a universally pleasing color, while purple represents quality and royalty.